 In 2009, Pasricha et al. prepared Ag-GO nanocomposites by utilizing the reducing nature of GO under alkaline conditions without any functionalization.^[49] Wang et al. developed an approach to fabricate the shape-controllable silver materials (nanoparticles, nanocubes, and dendrites) on GO sheets by changing Ag+ ions concentration, sampling orders and reaction times.
-In this method, GO played dual roles as substrate and tions in environmental remediation, and their environmental behaviors.

-Kai He obtained his Master's degree in soil ecology from Southwest University, China in 2015.
-Now, he is pursuing his Ph.D. degree in the College of Environmental Science and Engineering at Hunan University, China.
-His research interests are focused on the preparation of functional graphene and clay materials, their applicareductant.^[36] With the idea of reducing nature of GO, Ag-rGO composites were synthesized through a rapid one-pot strategy, which was conducted in sodium hydroxide solution at 80 °C for 10 min under stirring without the extra reductants and surfactants.^[50] The results indicated that the amount of Ag+ ions showed positive correlation with the size and density of formed AgNPs, and demonstrated that the Ag-rGO nanocomposites could enhance the photocurrent generation.
+In this method, GO played dual roles as substrate and reductant.^[36] With the idea of reducing nature of GO, Ag-rGO composites were synthesized through a rapid one-pot strategy, which was conducted in sodium hydroxide solution at 80 °C for 10 min under stirring without the extra reductants and surfactants.^[50] The results found that the amount of Ag+ ions showed positive correlation with the size and density of formed AgNPs, and demonstrated that the Ag-rGO nanocomposites could enhance the photocurrent generation.
 Besides, the density of AgNPs played an important role in the photocurrent generation.
-Actually, large number of studies have been focused on the green and facile chemical methods for the synthesis of Aggraphene nanocomposites.
+Actually, large number of studies have been focused on the green and facile chemical methods for the synthesis of Ag-graphene nanocomposites.
 For example, glucose has been used as reducing and stabilizing agent to prepare Ag-GO nanocomposites.
-However, the dispersion of AgNPs is heterogeneous.^[51] Yuan et al. fabricated graphene/Ag nanocomposites by using sodium citrate as reducing agent and found that the AgNPs were dispersed on graphene homogeneously.
-Furthermore, they found that the dosage of AgNO3 was critical to control the size and shape of the AgNPs.
-In addition, the SERS and antibacterial properties could be retained.^[52] Yang et al. employed TWEEN 80, a nonionic biocompatible surfactant, as the reducing and stabilizing agent of AgNPs and as modifier of GO to synthesize the AgNPs decorated TWEEN/GO composites.
+However, the of AgNPs disp rsion is heterogeneous.^[51] Yuan et al. fabricated graphene/Ag nancouporit's by using sodium citrate as reducing agent and found that the AgNPs were dispersed on graphene homogeneously.
+Furthermore, they found that the doage of AgNO3 was critical to control the size and shape of the AgNPs.
+In addition, the SERS and antibacterial properties could be retained.^[52] Yar et employed TWEEN 80, a non-ionic biocompatible surfactant, as the result g and stabilizing agent of AgNPs and as modifier of GO to synthesize the AgNPs decorated TWEEN/GO composites.
 Meanwhile, they found that this as-prepared nanocomposites showed excellent electrochemical performance.^[53] Zhang et al. prepared Ag-graphene nanosheets with a facile one-plot method by using poly-(N-vinyl-2-pyrrolidone) (PVP) as the reductant and stabilizer, and demonstrated that the adjustable sizes and well-controlled densities of AgNPs could be obtained by changing the reaction time and GO concentration.
 The average size of AgNPs increased with reaction time and the morphology of AgNPs gradually changed from spherical to irregular shapes with reaction proceeded.
 Furthermore, they found that graphene nanosheets were essential for intensifying the SERS signals.^[20] Ag-GO nanocomposites could be prepared by in situ ultrasonication of a mixture solution of AgNO3 and GO and vitamin C was used as reductant at room temperature.
 This study provided a guide for the synthesis of dimension-controlled AgNPs on GO surface.
-The dimensions of AgNPs increased with the increase of either ultrasonication time or the amount of $AgNO_3$.^[54] Importantly, these studies pointed out the parameters for controlling the size and density of AgNPs on graphene sheets, which are vital for optimizing the properties of Ag-graphene nanocomposites.
+The dimensions of AgNPs increased with the increase of either ultrasonication time or the amount of AgNO3.^[54] Importantly, these studies pointed out the parameters for controlling the size and density of AgNPs on graphene sheets, which are vital for optimizing the properties of Ag-graphene nanocomposites.